akshat-inc/Earn-Shield/README.md

 - Postman (API testing)
 - Figma (UI/UX Design)

-> ⚠️ Note: Core features in Phase 1 are implemented using a minimal stack, while additional technologies are planned for scalability, real-time processing, and production deployment.
+> ⚠️ Note: Core features in Phase 1 are implemented using a rough stack, while additional technologies are planned for scalability, real-time processing, and production deployment.

 ---